itspangler/geospatial-humanities-s2025/src/coursework/labs/lab01/assessing-the-terrain.md

 5. You can use the **Catalog** to interact with maps inside your ArcGIS Pro Project.
 First, unfold the "Maps" tab, and you'll see an object titled "Map."
 Right-click it, choose "Rename," and give it a new name—maybe something like "Reference map."
 (You can also rename a file by clicking it once while it's already highlighted, just like most other file explorer applications.)

-    Now, right click on "Maps" and choose "New map."
+    Now, right-click on "Maps" and choose "New map."
 This will create a new, empty map view, titled "Map" by default.
 You can rename this one too, if you want.
 You should now see something like this, with two tabs in your **Map** pane corresponding to two map objects in your **Catalog** pane:

     <figure>
     <img src="images/image29.png">